-- Take shelter
+- Takeshelter

-- Avoid unnecessary travel
+- Avaidlunnecessary travel

-- Follow official instructions
+- Follow of dial instructions

 - Be prepared for power outage

 Reporting Procedures

 If you observe a crime or suspicious situation, or see a safety problem, immediately notify the Office of Campus Safety.
 Your awareness is essential to campus crime prevention.
 For non-emergency or business calls, dial 843-383-8066.
 For security emergencies, dial 843-383-8140.
 You may also dial 9-1-1 for Hartsville police, fire, and emergency medical response.